olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 Translating large sets of legacy documentation is always a challenge.
 Professional human translation ensures quality, but it is time-consuming and costly—especially when dealing with dozens or even hundreds of Markdown files, diagrams, and embedded metadata.

-For my [Redaction Technique legacy website](https://docs.redaction-technique.org/), I developed an **AI-based iterative workflow** that automates much of the heavy lifting while still leaving space for human refinement.
+For your [Redaction Technique legacy website](https://docs.redaction-technique.org/), you can set up an **AI-based iterative workflow** that automates much of the heavy lifting while still leaving space for human refinement.

 ![Plastic colorful springs illustrating iterative workflows](/images/blog/ai-translation-legacy-technical-docs-large.webp)

 Like most efficient processes, it relies on iteration: a loop that combines different AI tools to enable steady, incremental publishing.
 Human intervention remains critical at every stage—guiding the process, correcting errors, and keeping the results on track.
-The final step is a thorough human correction, which can sometimes be deferred for legacy or non-critical content until analytics confirm that the material is worth the extra investment.
+The final step is a thorough human correction, which you can sometimes defer for legacy or non-critical content until analytics confirm that the material is worth the extra investment.

 ## Automatic translation with DeepL

 <img src="/images/blog/DeepL_logo.svg" alt="Automatic translation with DeepL: DeepL logo" width="200">

 The first step is to generate raw English translations of all French Markdown files.
-For this, I wrote a simple Python script that:
+To do this, write a simple Python script that:

 * Scans the current directory for **.md** files.
 * Sends the content to the [DeepL API](https://www.deepl.com/docs-api) for translation (French → English).